pythonclt/CharPyProfiling/README.md

 # First Steps

-If you’re dealing with a simple program, you might be happy with just running the your program cProfile and looking over the results it prints out.
+If you’re dealing with a simple program, you might be happy with just running your program cProfile and looking over the results it prints out.
 For example:

        python -m cProfile radscript.py